AYGA2K/dns-server/README.md

 # DNS Server

-This project is a simple DNS server implemented in TypeScript.
+A DNS server implemented in TypeScript.
 It's designed to be a learning tool for understanding the DNS protocol.

 ## Features